 I knew that if I failed I wouldn’t regret that, but I knew that one thing I might regret is not trying

-Jeff is a summa cum laude graduate from Princeton University with a degree in Computer Science and Electrical Engineering.
+Jeff is a summa cum laude graduate of Princeton University with a degree in Computer Science and Electrical Engineering.
 A notorious entrepreneur famous for his anger, according to a former employee he once said “I’ am sorry, did I take my stupid pills today?’ and once he said, “If I hear that idea again, I’ am gonna have to kill myself”.

 He was born with curiosity; when he was a toddler, he dismantled his crib.
-To keep his siblings away, he designed an electric alarm and also he turned his parent’s garage into a laboratory.
+To keep his siblings away, he designed an electric alarm, and also he turned his parent’s garage into a laboratory.
 His laugh terrifies many, and customer satisfaction is his utmost priority.